 Thyssen-Bornemisza Art Contemporary

-This is in Vienna but one dedicated to the art of photography.
+This is one of the largest galleries in Vienna but one dedicated to the art of photography.
 You will find many great exhibitions here that celebrate this art and display works from as early as 19th century.
 It’s location in a former glass factory lends greater uniqueness to it.

 Galerie Martin Janda

-Martin Janda established in 1992 and it is dedicated to the latest types of art works.
+Martin Janda established this gallery in 1992 and it is dedicated to the latest types of art works.
 It holds many exhibitions every year where leading artists of the world show their creations.

 The Imperial Furniture Collection